Featured

 [7] Victoria Grieves (Warraimaay), Aboriginal Spirituality: Aboriginal Philosophy, The Basis of Aboriginal Social and Emotional Wellbeing and Nola Turner-Jensen (Wiradjuri) on Cultural Mindsets.

 [8] a number of local councils run special events led by elders and Indigenous representatives during Reconciliation Week.
 Reconciliation Australia and NSW lists numerous events during this time as well as during the rest of the year.
-For 2022 Reconciliation events visit, Reconciliation
+For 2023 Reconciliation events visit, Reconciliation Events.

 [9] Jolleen Hicks is a “Cultural Education Provider – Indigenous Engagement, Director, Author, Advocate for Aboriginal People, Teacher, Mother, Living and Walking in Two Worlds, Ngarluma, Yindjibarndi, Australian”.